AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Multi-UAV Perspective

 \subsection{Proposed AIC-VDS}

-Flowchart \ref{fig:digital234} and Algorithm \ref{alg:ICL_data_scheduling} depict the proposed AIC-VDS, where ICL is used to schedule data collection and optimize velocity.
-Detailed explanations are provided as follows: \begin{enumerate} \item \textbf{Data Collection}: Each UAV autonomously follows a flight path, collecting sensory data about its battery level, queue length and channel status.
-This data is fed into an on-board algorithm that scheduling which ground sensor to operate next and determines the velocity.
-Based on these decisions, the UAV establishes a communication link with the selected sensor to collect data\cite{8854903},\cite{9174950}. \item \textbf{Attention Mechanism}:Each sensor is represented as a feature vector:
+Fig.~\ref{fig:aic_vds} and Algorithm~\ref{alg:aicvds} depict the proposed AIC-VDS, which uses ICL to generate data-collection scheduling and velocity-control decisions.
+Its main steps are described as follows:

+\begin{enumerate} \item \textbf{Data Collection}: Each UAV autonomously follows a flight path, observing local sensor-state information, including battery level, queue length, channel condition, previous visiting time, and buffer-overflow probability.
+This data is fed into AIC-VDS to select the next ground sensor and determine the UAV velocity.
+Based on these decisions, the UAV establishes a communication link with the selected sensor to collect data~\cite{8854903,9174950}.

-where \(q_i\) is the queue length, \(b_i\) the energy level, and $\gamma_i$ the channel gain of sensor \(i\).
-All sensor vectors are combined into a matrix:
+\item \textbf{State Augmentation}: To enable cooperative scheduling among multiple UAVs, each UAV $i$ first augments its locally observed sensor states with temporal and urgency information before the attention mechanism is applied.
+Each UAV observes the states of nearby sensors, including battery level, queue length, channel quality, UAV location, previous visit time $TVR_j$, and buffer-overflow probability $P_{\mathrm{of},j}$.
+Based on the received visiting records, the UAV calculates the visiting-time difference as

+where $t$ is the current decision time.
+This temporal information allows UAVs to consider previous visits and avoid unnecessary revisits.
+A sensor urgency score is then calculated as

+where $\omega_q$ and $\omega_p$ are weighting coefficients that capture the importance of each sensor's buffer occupancy and overflow risk.
+The original sensor feature vector is augmented with this temporal and urgency information as

+\item \textbf{Attention Mechanism}: For notational simplicity, the UAV and time indices are omitted in this step.
+The augmented sensor vectors $\mathbf{x}_j \in \mathbb{R}^{d}$ are combined into a matrix

-This matrix is input to the attention module, which projects each feature vector into Query, Key, and Value vectors via linear layers:
+This matrix is input to the attention module, which projects each feature vector into query, key, and value vectors via linear layers: